Warning: This work has been rated 16+ for violence and mature content.

 Mara looked up from her hand.
 The boy was smiling at her again, but his teeth looked a tad more vicious than they did before.

 “You grew new ones?”

-Even though he were a monster, even though he just spat out his own teeth into her hand, he loved her.
+Even though he was a monster, even though he just spat out his own teeth into her hand, he loved her.

 In turn, she loved him.

 Mara gave him a tight hug, still clutching the teeth in her right hand.
-She felt the boy’s long arms trapped her in his cold embrace.
+She felt the boy’s long arms trap her in his cold embrace.
 His claws grazed her skin.

 “What is your name?”
 She asked.
 She at least wanted to know what to call him.

 “You can call me Keir.”
 He said.

 So his name was Keir.
 Alright.
 She would remember him.
 Keir and his beautiful teeth which she would cherish forever…

 Tale Seven-The ballerinas